Timinator2000/Algorithm_X/08 - your turn/07 - no spoon 2 matrix.md

 ![No Spoon 2 - OOD](ClassesWithLists.png)
 <BR>

-This might be the toughest Algorithm X puzzle on Codingame due to the amount of multiplicity.
+This is one of the toughest Algorithm X puzzle on [Codingame](https://www.codingame.com) due to the amount of multiplicity.
 The requirements are straightforward.
 Just like Emma needed some number of lessons for Mrs. Knuth – Part III, each Node needs some number of links.

-__Step 1:__ Loop through all Nodes and create the appropriate requirements.
+__Step 1:__ Loop through all `Node`s and create the appropriate requirements.

 Let’s dig a bit deeper into the actions.
-As mentioned earlier, all actions involve putting some link between two Nodes, but what does that actually look like?
-Looking at the gameboard, the link must be placed in a specific slot and it needs to be tied to one of the link requirements for each node.
-Looks like triple multiplicity, doesn’t it!
+As mentioned earlier, all actions involve putting some link between two `Node`s, but what does that actually look like?
+Looking at the gameboard, the link must be placed in a specific slot and it needs to be tied to one of the link requirements for each `Node`.
+That looks like triple multiplicity, doesn’t it!

-__Step 2:__ Loop through all Channels and create the appropriate actions, including the lists of requirements covered by each action.
+__Step 2:__ Loop through all `Channel`s and create the appropriate actions, including the lists of requirements covered by each action.
 Make sure you properly handle all the multiplicity.

-What about those pesky Intersections?
-Putting a link in a Channel might eliminate any possibility of putting links in a crossing Channel.
+What about those pesky `Intersection`s?
+Putting a link in a `Channel` might eliminate any possibility of putting links in a crossing `Channel`.
 Sounds like textbook mutual exclusivity, right?
 You’ll need to create optional requirements to handle all the mutual exclusivity.

-__Step 3:__ Loop through all Intersections and create the appropriate optional requirements to handle all mutual exclusivity created by Channels that pass through the same Intersection.
+__Step 3:__ Loop through all `Intersection`s and create the appropriate optional requirements to handle all mutual exclusivity created by `Channel`s that pass through the same `Intersection`.

 __Step 4:__ Make sure all the proper `me_requirements` are added to the lists of requirements covered by the actions that cover them.
-If you use the code structure recommended in Mrs. Knuth – Part III, make sure you append the `me_requirements` to the rest of the `optional_requirements` before invoking the inherited AlgorithmXSolver constructor.
+If you use the code structure recommended in Mrs. Knuth – Part III, make sure you append the `me_requirements` to the rest of the `optional_requirements` before invoking the inherited `AlgorithmXSolver` constructor.

 # Your Goal